-The Medal of Honour recipient for 2021 was Dawn Eccles, a local resident who has worked tirelessly for the community to help local children.
+The Medal of Honour recipient for 2023 was Mr Trevor Colbeck, a local resident who has volunteered at Sue Ryder for 45 years.

-“If you know a person who has volunteered in this way for at least ten years continuous service, please consider thanking them by nominating them for this annual award.”
+“If you know someone who has volunteered in this way for at least ten years continuous service, please consider recognising their efforts by nominating them for this annual award.”

-For more information on the scheme and a nomination form, contact Jennie Ingram, Cheltenham Medal of Honour Committee, Municipal Offices, Promenade, Cheltenham GL50 9SA, email email@example.com or call 01242 264108.
+For more information on the scheme and a nomination form, contact Jennie Ingram, Cheltenham Medal of Honour Committee, Municipal Offices, Promenade, Cheltenham GL50 9SA, or call 01242 264108.
 You can also download a nomination form from our website.